Ty McCormick: Career

-He has been a foreign correspondent in Cairo, where he covered the 2011 Egyptian Revolution and its aftermath.
+McCormick has been a foreign correspondent in Cairo, where he covered the 2011 Egyptian Revolution and its aftermath.
 He joined the editorial staff of Foreign Policy in 2012 and was appointed Africa editor in 2015.
 He has reported from more than a dozen countries in Africa and the Middle East.

 His October 2017 cover story in Foreign Policy, "Highway Through Hell," about human smugglers in the Sahara Desert, was part of a five-part series that won a 2018 Robert F. Kennedy Journalism Award.
 He received the 2016 Elizabeth Neuffer Memorial Bronze Prize for his reporting on war crimes in the Central African Republic, "some witnessed and photographed courageously by the reporter," according to the citation from the U.N.
 Correspondents Association.
 He was a finalist for the 2015 Kurt Schork Award for his reporting on the civil war in South Sudan.